emilioriosvz/resume/README.md

 # Hi, I’m Emilio! 👋

 I’m an Engineer and CTO living in Barcelona 🇪🇸 — I love creating solutions that make a real difference for people.
-Some things that make me excited are software architecture, crafting excellent APIs, and JavaScript frameworks 👍
+Some things that make me excited are software architecture, travelling and everything related to nature.
+Also I'm a new dad!
+So life is quite an adventure right now 👶

 Building strong relationships and collaborating with diverse teams truly excites me.